ttoe-dj/ttoe-dj.github.io/_works/whos-afraid-of-infinite-action.md

 ##### Access

-Instead of giving the copyright of the paper for free to a publisher, I sell this paper myself for profit.
+Instead of giving the copyright for free to a publisher, I sell this paper myself for profit.

 Visit the [ResearchGate page](http://dx.doi.org/10.13140/RG.2.2.28431.09126) for a preview of the paper.